core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the topic is overwritten and broker returns a 2.04 (Changed) response and the current full resource representation.
 The broker may choose not to overwrite topic properties that are not explicitly modified in the request.

 Note that updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
-Updating the "topic-data" may happen also after it being deleted, as described on {{delete-topic-data}}, this will in turn create a new "topic-data" path for that topic.
+Updating the "topic-data" path may happen also after it being deleted, as described on {{delete-topic-data}}, this will in turn create a new "topic-data" path for that topic.

 Similarly, decreasing "max-subscribers" will also cause that some subscribers get unsubscribed.
 Unsubscribed endpoints receive a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
 The specific queue management for unsubscribing is left for implementors.